AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.5.2.
 Software (and implementation choices)

-> TODO: There was some talk of putting the MRNBC code up on the ACS GitHub Organisation.
+> TODO: The MRNBC code will be available on [GitHub](https://github.com/AusClimateService/MRNBC).

 ## 3. Data